-The RCRC staff is a small and collaborative team working under the guidance of 10 diverse, committed board members.
-Our year-round staff includes an executive director, administrative and volunteer coordinator, development and communications manager, program manager, Summer Camp director and Ladies Rock Camp director.
-We also have an incredibly dedicated part-time program staff of workshop instructors, band coaches, camp directors, guest performers, and instrument instructors.
+The RCRC staff is a small and collaborative team working under the guidance of 12 diverse, committed board members.
+Our year-round staff includes an executive director, administrative coordinator, program manager, Summer Camp director, and adult programs director.
+We also have an incredibly dedicated part-time program staff of workshop instructors, band coaches, guest performers, and instrument instructors.

 Approximately 250 volunteers take part in our programming annually.
 RCRC recently won BECU’s Member Volunteer of the Year Award, and we are proud of our loyal and engaged community of volunteers!
 We couldn’t do it without them!

 As a young San Diegan, Carly practiced vocal scales while boogie boarding, spent summers being a musical theatre camp counselor, and brought home plastic clamshell CD discographies from their job at the city library.
 After their college days investigating Gender Studies and touring in a DIY band, Carly settled into Seattle to spend nearly 10 years as an all-ages music educator and a youth summer camp director.
 A passionate advocate for self-love, community-care, and self-expression, Carly is proud to co-manage the many programs at Rain City Rock Camp that bridge the gap between making music and liberating your heart.
 You can catch them shredding guitar and keys in KaraoShe, or in their kitchen listening to comedy podcasts and making onigiri.

 Catherine Nueva España (she/her/siya), Interim Executive Director